 What: What would h/she be able to do with your product?

 How: How to use your product?
 How does it feel to use your product?

 Starting from the Why, a designer comes all the way to How.
 ‘Why’ would set all the motivations for using the product, ‘What’ would make the designer consider the functionality that product provides, and finally ‘How’ would be for making the user experience smooth and pleasurable.
-User’s interaction with your application is very important as he’d not be spending much of his time on your application having a hard time with basic interactions.
-People love easy life.
+The user’s interaction with your application is very important as he’d not be spending much of his time on your application having a hard time with basic interactions.
+People love the easy life.

 Interaction design: A smooth interaction design helps the users to immediately know how to interact with your application.